Putin says war in Ukraine could be a ‘long process’

 “As for the duration of the special military operation, well, of course, this can be a long process,” the Russian president said.

-Putin’s troops invaded the neighbouring country in February.
+Mr Putin’s troops invaded the neighbouring country in February.

 In a televised meeting of his Human Rights Council that was dominated by the war, he said Russians would “defend ourselves with all the means at our disposal”, asserting that Russia was seen in the West as “a second-class country that has no right to exist at all”.